pydantic/pydantic-ai/docs/index.md

 """
 ```

-1. Define a very simple agent — here we configure the agent to use [Gemini 1.5's Flash](api/models/gemini.md) model, but you can also set the model when running the agent.
+1. We configure the agent to use [Gemini 1.5's Flash](api/models/gemini.md) model, but you can also set the model when running the agent.
 2. Register a static [system prompt](agents.md#system-prompts) using a keyword argument to the agent.
-For more complex dynamically-generated system prompts, see the example below.
 3. [Run the agent](agents.md#running-agents) synchronously, conducting a conversation with the LLM.
-Here the exchange should be very short: PydanticAI will send the system prompt and the user query to the LLM, the model will return a text response.

-_(This example is complete, it can be run "as is")_
+The exchange should be very short: PydanticAI will send the system prompt and the user query to the LLM, the model will return a text response.

-Not very interesting yet, but we can easily add "tools", dynamic system prompts, and structured responses to build more powerful agents.
+Continue reading to learn more about other features of PydanticAI like [tools](tools.md), [system prompts](agents.md#system-prompts), and [structured results](results.md#structured-result-validation) that help us build more powerful agents 💪.

 ## Tools & Dependency Injection Example